Back to Belonging Somatics Bonnie Freestone, MA, SEP

 To me, healing is an intuitive improvisation driven by a deeper, more creative force than the rational mind.
 There is something powerful at work.
 As we move through the process of reclaiming dissociated parts of ourselves, learning to love and care for ourselves maybe for the first time, we’re met with a kind of spiritual support, a sense of tapping into a great well of being.
 We see how much is possible, and life opens like a flower.

-As a Somatic Experiencing Practitioner I’ve spent the past thirteen years supporting people to heal from early developmental and relational trauma.
+As a Somatic Experiencing Practitioner I’ve specialized in supporting people to heal from early developmental and relational trauma.
 My clients, like me, tend to be empathic, spiritually-connected, creative folks on their own healing journey, often at huge turning points in their lives.
 I’m humbled by their strength and determination and the strange mystery of healing.
 I’m grateful for the caring connection that opens for me sitting in sacred space with people.

 Although my own daily practices have evolved over many years, the time I spend with myself continues to reveal new horizons to me, of relief in a deepening sense of settling and calm, of ecstatic joy and simple being.
 I get to meet more peaceful, expansive, loving and happy versions of myself as my practice continues, drawing from a wealth of twenty years of embodied healing modalities.
 I’ve come a long way.
 I hope I can help you get where you want to go as well.